-(6) The State Board of Education shall create an accreditation audit unit under the Commission on School Accreditation to determine whether schools are complying with accreditation standards.

-(7) The State Board of Education shall be specifically authorized and empowered to withhold adequate education program fund allocations, whichever is applicable, to any public school district for failure to timely report student, school personnel and fiscal data necessary to meet state and/or federal requirements.
-163 (8) Deleted.

-145

-164 (9) (a) Each local school district shall be required to develop and publish an annual report as prescribed by the State 165 166 Board of Education.
-By November 1 of each year, as prescribed by the State Board of Education, the report shall be published in a 167 168 newspaper having general circulation in the county and posted on 169 the school district's Web site in a printable format.
-The public 170 notice shall include information on the report's availability on 171 the district's Web site, with the Web site address, and the 172 location(s) in the school district where a copy of the report can

-173 be obtained.
+- 150 (5) Nothing in this section shall be deemed to require a 151 nonpublic school which receives no local, state or federal funds - 152 for support to become accredited by the State Board of Education. - 153 (6) The State Board of Education shall create an - 154 accreditation audit unit under the Commission on School - 155 Accreditation to determine whether schools are complying with - 156 accreditation standards. - 157 (7) The State Board of Education shall be specifically - 158 authorized and empowered to withhold adequate education program - 159 fund allocations, whichever is applicable, to any public school - 160 district for failure to timely report student, school personnel - 161 and fiscal data necessary to meet state and/or federal - 162 requirements. - 163 (8) Deleted. - 164 (9) (a) Each local school district shall be required to - develop and publish an annual report as prescribed by the State - Board of Education.
+By November 1 of each year, as prescribed by - 167 the State Board of Education, the report shall be published in a - 168 newspaper having general circulation in the county and posted on - 169 the school district's Web site in a printable format.
+The public - 170 notice shall include information on the report's availability on - 171 the district's Web site, with the Web site address, and the - 172 location(s) in the school district where a copy of the report can - 173 be obtained.

 174 (b) The State Board of Education shall establish, for 175 those school districts failing to meet accreditation standards, a 176 program of development to be complied with in order to receive 177 state funds, except as otherwise provided in subsection (14) of 178 this section when the Governor has declared a state of emergency 179 in a school district or as otherwise provided in Section 206, 180 Mississippi Constitution of 1890.
 The state board, in 181 establishing these standards, shall provide for notice to schools 182 and sufficient time and aid to enable schools to attempt to meet these standards, unless procedures under subsection (14) of this 183 184 section have been invoked.
-(10) Beginning July 1, 1998, the State Board of Education shall be charged with the implementation of the program of development in each applicable school district as follows: